How Physician Practices Are Boosting Healthcare Worker Morale and Engagement

 PartnerMD: Create a positive feedback loop to prevent physician burnout

-As a primary care concierge-model practice, PartnerMD puts PX front and center in everything it does.
+As a primary care concierge-model practice, PartnerMD puts patient experience front and center in everything it does.
 For several years, the practice has leveraged Feedtrail to share positive patient feedback with its staff in real-time and on a monthly basis.
 Here’s how this organization has harnessed this information to build the ultimate retention engine.

 Real-time service recovery and physician praise

 PartnerMD uses real-time feedback from patient surveys for service recovery when something goes wrong inside the practice.
 “We set our threshold so that, if anything is less than perfect, we notify our operational staff,” Jack explains.
+The team then makes every effort to identify where the problem originated and talk to the clinical staff to understand what went right and what didn’t.

 However, most of the patient feedback PartnerMD receives is excellent.
 Those reviews also get pushed out to leadership and the rest of the team, fostering a culture of recognition and praise.

-Monthly newsletters and PX results
+Sharing monthly newsletters and PX results

 Every month, a member of Jack’s team bundles patient feedback results for the entire organization and shares them in a company-wide newsletter.
 Staff members at each location get to see the great things happening at other offices, and share their own insights and best practices.